Sultans of Swing: Recording

 Shortly after Dire Straits formed in 1977, they recorded a five-song demo tape at Pathway Studios, including "Sultans of Swing".
-They took the tape to the influential DJ Charlie Gillett, presenter of Honky Tonk on BBC Radio London, hoping for advice.
-Gillett liked the music and put "Sultans of Swing" on his rotation.
+They took the tape to DJ Charlie Gillett, the presenter of Honky Tonk on BBC Radio London, hoping for advice.
+Gillett put "Sultans of Swing" on his rotation.
 Two months later, Dire Straits signed a recording contract with Phonogram Records.

-"Sultans of Swing" was re-recorded in February 1978 at Basing Street Studios for the debut album Dire Straits, produced by Muff Winwood.
-Knopfler used the guitar technique of finger picking on the recording.
+In February 1978, Dire Straits rerecorded "Sultans of Swing" at Basing Street Studios for their debut album, Dire Straits, produced by Muff Winwood.